Alex Boyé

-Early life
+Early life, family and education

 Boyé was born in London, England, on 16 August 1970 to Nigerian parents.
 While pregnant, Boyé's mother went to London while his father remained in Nigeria.
 By his own account, Boyé never knew his father.
 His mother remarried and worked for the London Underground, cleaning tracks at night.
-One day his mother said she was going to Nigeria for a couple of weeks for a visit and did not come back for eight years.
+One day his mother said she was going to Nigeria for a couple of weeks for a visit and did not return for eight years.

 Boyé was raised in the Tottenham neighborhood that has been described as "tough".
 He spent much of his youth in foster homes with Caucasian parents.

 As a teenager, he listened to and was influenced by African-American artists, including Stevie Wonder, Kool and the Gang, James Brown, Marvin Gaye, Nat King Cole, Jackie Wilson and Otis Redding.

-At the age of 16, Boyé was working in a McDonald's in London when he was introduced to the Church of Jesus Christ of Latter-day Saints by a manager.
+At age 16, Boyé was working in a McDonald's in London when he was introduced to the Church of Jesus Christ of Latter-day Saints (LDS Church) by a manager.
 He was baptized soon afterward.
-Boyé first performed in public while serving as a missionary for the Church in Bristol, England.
+Boyé first performed in public while serving as an LDS Church missionary in Bristol, England.

 Career

 The 1990s

-After completing his mission for the Church of Jesus Christ of Latter-day Saints, Boyé became a backup dancer, including for George Michael.
+After completing his LDS Church mission, Boyé became a backup dancer, including for George Michael.

 In 1995, he formed and became the lead singer of Awesome, a European boy band.

 Awesome performed at local dances and other small venues until 1996 when they won a vocal competition on Capital Radio, London's largest radio station.
 Subsequently, Universal Records of Europe signed Awesome to a five-album recording contract.
 Awesome released three singles off their first album, Rumors, which made top-10 charts all across Europe.

 The band sold 500,000 albums and performed alongside artists that included Bryan Adams, George Michael, Simon and Garfunkel, MC Hammer, and many others.
 But Boyé disliked the lifestyle of a touring musician.
 "I had this dream of being a musician, but it was taking me down a road that led somewhere I didn't want to go," he said.
 Boyé decided to leave the band in 1999 to pursue a solo career.
 He lost all of the material possessions he had gained as a member of Awesome when the record company took the apartment, the clothes, the phone and the money.

-In 1999, Boyé joined two other artists in London to discuss recording a demo tape of church hymns with a pop/R&B spin.
+In 1999, Boyé joined two other artists in London to discuss recording a demo tape of LDS Church hymns with a pop/R&B spin.
 One of the artists sat at the piano and hit upon a jazz sound for the hymn "Count Your Many Blessings" which became the signature song for the group.
 That evening they began to improvise church hymns and eventually created 'Soul Saints'.
 Within a couple of weeks, the group had started recording the songs and gave performances at Hyde Park, London before going on to tour in Utah.
 Wayne Scholes was the group's manager and Excel Records acted as a consultant while Soul Saints were in the United States.